rruimao/ACLS/README.md

 beta.cplex<-ans$xopt[(3*n+1):(3*n+d+1)]
 ```

-We summerize the MSEs of all methods in the following table.
+We summarize the MSEs of all methods in the following table.

 |    |OLS | AHR |  LTS | ACLS | ACLS-h | ACLS-C |
 | :---         |     :---:      |          ---: |          ---: |          ---: |          ---: |          ---: |